viraj124/Smart-Swap-Protocol/README.md

 - If Users want to buy any ERC20 Token they can buy using swap page by selecting tokens from dropdown

+- They can addLiquidity for their Exchange, create an ERC20 Uniswap Exchange

 - They can swap and send tokens to another address using send page

 - They can provide their assets to be available for exchange and collect fees